-Stock-based compensation: the general rule when a member leaves is the termination of shares granted but not yet delivered.
-The extinction will occur on the date they leave the job permanently, that is, in cases where there is a garden leave contract (period of absence prior to the formal termination of the employment or statutory relationship), they will be extinguished at the beginning of such contract.
-However, subject to the criteria established in the Compensation Policy, the Personnel Committee may determine the non-termination of these shares.
+Stock-based compensation: the general rule when a member leaves is the termination of shares granted but not delivered.
+The extinction will occur on the date they leave the job permanently, including, yet, Garden-leave or Non-Compete periods.
+Depending on the type of the member's dismissal, the shares may be fully maintained.
+The responsible Committee will be observing the criteria established in the Compensation Policy, to ensure the compliance with the program rules.

 Partners Program: the general rule when a member leaves is the termination of Partners Shares not yet delivered.
-The extinction will occur on the date they leave the job permanently, that is, in cases where there is a garden leave contract (period of absence prior to the formal termination of the employment or statutory relationship), they will be extinguished at the beginning of such contract.
-However, subject to the criteria established in the internal charter, the Personnel Committee may determine the non-termination of these shares.
+The extinction will occur on the date they leave the job permanently, that is, including, yet, Garden-leave or Non-Compete periods.
+Depending on the type of the member's dismissal, the shares may be fully or proportionally maintained.
+The responsible Committee will be observing the criteria established in the internal policy, to ensure the compliance with the program rules.

 Stock Option Plan: the general rule is that any Beneficiaries managing the Itaú Unibanco conglomerate who resign or are dismissed from position will have their options expired automatically.
-Management members' stock options will expire on the date such members cease to exercise their functions on a permanent basis, that is, in the event of a Garden leave agreement (the period of leave prior to the formal end of the employment or statutory relationship), these options will expire when said agreement becomes effective.
+Management members' stock options will expire on the date such members cease to exercise their functions on a permanent basis, that is, in the event of a Garden-leave or Non- Compete agreement, these options will expire when said agreement becomes effective.
 However, the aforementioned automatic expiry may not occur if, for example, this member is dismissed simultaneously to their election as a management member of the Itaú Unibanco conglomerate or if they take up another statutory position in the Itaú Unibanco conglomerate.